 A Wi-Fi card will take up a PCIe slot in the case slot and motherboard.
 That’s where the compatibility factor comes in for your motherboard.

 Some models have a separate antenna attached to the PCIe card via a small cable.
 This lets you maneuver the components around to fit better inside the cabinet, and you can point the antenna toward your router.

 If an adapter isn’t the solution you’re looking for, you might want to upgrade to a motherboard with built-in WiFi capabilities.

-Even if you think you’ll be primarily using a wired connection for your internet, it’s a good idea to have a backup option.
+Even if you think you’ll primarily use a wired connection for your internet, having a backup option is a good idea.

 Using a WiFi-enabled motherboard leaves your PCI slots and USB ports open for other gaming accessories and necessities.

 Graphics and sound cards frequently use PCI slots to improve your gaming experience.
 Headsets, mice, and ergonomic keyboards often fill up your USB ports.

 The price difference between motherboards with WiFi capabilities and those without isn’t huge.
 Other motherboard features have a greater influence on the price.

 If you’re buying your motherboard, you might as well choose one with WiFi capabilities.
 They’re very common, and finding one without the capability might be more work than with it.